-More than 3 million tourists came here in 2018, and the majority of them flew into one of Costa Rica’s two major airports: Juan Santamaría International Airport (SJO) near the capital of San José, or Daniel Oduber Quirós International Airport (LIR) in the province of Guanacaste.
+More than 3.1 million tourists came here in 2019, and most flew into one of Costa Rica’s two major airports: Juan Santamaría International Airport (SJO) near the capital of San José, or Daniel Oduber Quirós International Airport (LIR) in the province of Guanacaste.
 And within Costa Rica, it’s often easier (and faster) to fly across the country rather than brave long drives on unfamiliar roads.

 Planning travel is complicated, especially in a foreign country.
 We’re here to help you learn about flying in Costa Rica.

 Costa Rica has two major international airports with scheduled service.
-If you are flying to Costa Rica from abroad, choosing the right airport has its benefits.
+If you are flying to Costa Rica from abroad, choosing a suitable airport has benefits.

 Daniel Oduber Quirós International Airport (LIR) in Liberia has grown in popularity as tourism to the Nicoya Peninsula and Guanacaste province skyrockets.
-Today, the airport receives more than 1 million passengers each year — up from fewer than 100,000 in 2003.
+Today, the airport receives more than 1 million passengers yearly — up from fewer than 100,000 in 2003.

 Despite the Liberia International Airport’s growth, more airlines fly to San José from more destinations.
 As a result, Juan Santamaría International Airport is usually Costa Rica’s cheapest airport.
 And, as you’ll read later, San José offers more domestic flights as well.

-But if you want the closest airport to the ocean, flying to Liberia means you’ll land near some of the best beaches in Costa Rica — and not far from volcanoes and Guanacaste’s other natural attractions.
+But suppose you want the nearest airport to the ocean; flying to Liberia means you’ll land near some of the best beaches in Costa Rica — and not far from volcanoes and Guanacaste’s other natural attractions.

 Both airports have modern terminals and amenities.
 And no matter where you fly, remember you’ll need a valid passport to enter Costa Rica.